MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Ralph Giacobbe - Citigroup Global Markets, Inc.

 And I guess the question, then what is happening with those acquisitions?
-I would think they'd be sort of – you have a underlying baseline and you'd be able to sort of grow off of that baseline.
+I would think they'd be sort of – you have an underlying baseline and you'd be able to sort of grow off of that baseline.
 So, is there a drag now or am I not thinking about that right in terms what the incremental pressure would be from the M&A side?

 Vivian Lopez-Blanco - MEDNAX, Inc.